djch/config/README.md

+> :warning: If you fork this repo or just copy-paste things **you need to change your `.gitconfig` name and email address!**

 # Config

 **Config** is a basic checklist I follow to set up a new Mac's development environment.
 It gets me up to speed with Git, Ruby, GitHub, Jekyll, and more so I can more quickly get back to coding.